lgifwandi/Greatness-project4-frontend/README.md

 # Movie WatchList

 A fullstack app using a react front end and a ruby on rails backend.
 Users can add movies to a have watched list and a want to watch list.
-It also allows them to rate and review movies they have seen.

 ## Collaborators